eboutili/cloudinit-sandbox/README.md

 For a more comprehensive example, here's a cloud-config manifest I wrote after teaching myself how to stand up a Kubernetes cluster from scratch.
 It captures what I learned as self-documenting code, which I also like a lot.

+Here's what it does:

+Everything the first example does, plus:

+- Deploy this node as a kubernetes master (or worker):
+  1. Configure the canonical kubernetes package repo
+  2. Download and install the components (kubeadm, kubectl, docker engine, etc.)
+  3. Enable the kubernetes master services

+It also creates a consistent login account for ssh access, overriding the (annoyingly) inconsistent defaults (sometimes "root", sometimes "ubuntu", etc.).
+The account in this example is called kubeplay: It creates the kubeplay user, associates whatever key pair you want (writes the provided public key to the authorized_keys file); and gives kubeplay sudo privileges.

 ```
 #cloud-config